mrhhyu/tensorflow_fedora/README.md

-# Build and Install TensorFlow 2.5 on Fedora 33 (Kernel Version 5.9.16)
+# Install TensorFlow on Fedora 33

 TensorFlow is a well-known machine learning framework in industry as well as academia that supports both CPU and GPU based computations.